What are guaranteed mortgage loans?

 Key takeaways

-- A guaranteed mortgage loan allows lenders to qualify borrowers with looser eligibility requirements, allowing for lower credit scores, higher debt loads and more.
+• A guaranteed mortgage loan gives lenders the ability to qualify borrowers with looser eligibility requirements, allowing for lower credit scores, higher debt loads and more.

-- Many mortgages with less than 20 percent down are made possible by a guarantee for a home loan.
+• Many mortgages with less than 20 percent down are made possible by a guarantee.

-- Funds for guaranteed mortgages come from private-sector lenders, but the loan is backed by a guarantor, typically a government agency, that will pay out money if the borrower defaults.
+• The funds for guaranteed mortgages come from private-sector lenders, but the loan is backed by a guarantor, typically a government agency, that will pay out money to the lender if the borrower defaults.

-Guaranteed loans are a critical part of the mortgage marketplace, offering borrowers lower down payment terms and giving lenders more confidence.
-These loans are backed by a third party, most often the government, who agrees to cover a part of the loan if the borrower defaults.
+Guaranteed loans are a critical part of the mortgage marketplace, offering borrowers more flexible qualifying terms.
+These loans are backed by a third party, most often the U.S. government, who agrees to cover a portion of the loan if the borrower defaults.

 What is a guaranteed mortgage?

-Before we get into mortgages in particular, let’s look at loans in general.
-A guaranteed loan is any loan that’s backed by a party other than the lender.
-That third party assumes some of the responsibility for the loan to the benefit of the lender.
+A guaranteed loan is any loan backed by a party other than the lender.
+That third party assumes some of the responsibility for the loan to the lender’s benefit.
+If the borrower stops repaying the loan or defaults, the guarantor pays the lender some or all of the outstanding debt.

 How guaranteed mortgages work

-In short, without guaranteed mortgages, there would be a lot fewer home sales.
-So, lenders are willing to accept less money down from borrowers who have a guarantee for a home loan from a third party.
-The most common guarantors are the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA), which back FHA loans and VA loans, respectively.
+Guaranteed loans are most often backed by the U.S. government, namely the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA), which back FHA loans and VA loans, respectively.
 The Department of Agriculture also guarantees USDA loans in eligible areas.

 One point of distinction: The VA loan program is generally considered a “guarantee,” while the FHA loan program is viewed more as “insurance.”
 From the borrower and lender’s perspective, however, they each provide third-party backing that helps borrowers qualify for a loan.